checkedc/checkedc/README.md

 # Participating
 We're happy to have the help!
 You can contribute by trying out Checked C, reporting bugs, and giving us feedback.
 There are other ways to [contribute](CONTRIBUTING.md) too.
-You can join the [mailing lists](https://github.com/Microsoft/CheckedC/blob/master/MAILING-LISTS.md) for announcements about the project.
+You can watch the [announcement page](https://github.com/microsoft/checkedc/discussions/categories/announcements) for announcements about the project.

 # Licensing
 The software in this repository is covered by the MIT license.
 See the file LICENSE.TXT for the license.
 The